Russian surgeon arrested for taking heroin from patient's stomach

-MOSCOW A Russian surgeon has been arrested for taking a five-gramme bag of heroin he found in a patient's stomach.
+MOSCOW A Russian surgeon has been arrested for taking a five-gram bag of heroin he found in a patient's stomach.

 "The doctor was intoxicated at the time of detention," police for the Siberian region of Krasnoyarsk said in a statement on Tuesday, adding he faced up to 15 years in prison for theft and possession.